 This swimming pool was built by the Youth Association Leifur heppni (Leif the Lucky) and taken into use in 1954.
 Here children in the rural district of Árnes got swimming lessons.

 It is just magical soaking and swimming in a hot swimming pool right next to the cold North-Atlantic ocean with Mt.
-Krossnesfjall hovering above you on the other side of the gravel road.
+Krossnesfjall towering above on the other side of the gravel road.

 On the other side of the road, you will see a geothermal area with a couple of hot springs and mud pools called Krossneshverar.
 From this geothermal area, the hot water in Krossneslaug swimming pool originates.
 Geothermal water is also led by a pipe to the farm of Krossnes.